OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: OccTrack360: Established Benchmark

 The fisheye FoV mask construction, as shown in Fig.~\ref{fig:Fisheye_FoV_Mask_Pipeline}, is based on the intrinsic parameters of the fisheye camera, calibrated using the Unified Projection Model (MEI)~\cite{mei2007single}.
 The mask is constructed in three steps.

 First, we determine the feasible projection limit of the undistorted normalized image-plane radius, denoted as $a_{\max}$.
-In spherical projection surface observed at shifted center, from camera per se, forward $z_{sh} = \cos\theta + \xi$, down $y_{sh} = \sin\theta \sin\varphi$, right $x_{sh} = \sin\theta \cos\varphi$, where the $\xi$ is the mirror parameter.
+In spherical projection surface observed at shifted center, from camera per se, forward $z_{sh} = \cos\theta + \xi$, down $y_{sh} = \sin\theta \sin\varphi$, right $x_{sh} = \sin\theta \cos\varphi$, where the $\xi$ is the mirror parameter, the $\theta$ is the latitude of the unit sphere.
 The normalized radial ratio with the shifted center could be expressed as:

 By squaring both sides and performing algebraic expansion, we obtain:

 Although the quadratic equation yields two possible solutions for $\cos\theta$, only the root associated with the physically valid projection is retained.
 In the unified camera model, this corresponds to the solution that ensures the ray intersects the spherical projection surface and can be mapped onto the image plane.
 While the negative root may mathematically exist, it represents rays that do not contribute to the effective field of view or lead to non-physical projections.
 In wide-FoV or fisheye configurations ($\xi > 1$), $\cos\theta$ can indeed take negative values; however, the chosen root is still the one consistent with the forward-facing imaging geometry defined by the model.
 To obtain the real solution of $\cos\theta$,